-The directors of the Company executed consulting agreements with the company on the following terms:
+The non-independent directors of the Company executed consulting agreements with the company on the following terms:

 Effective January 1, 2013, SDI executed a two year agreement with a company in which a director, Allen Ezer, has an interest.
-The agreement was extended for a period of two years ending December 31, 2016 at a monthly remuneration of CAD \$8,925.Either party may terminate the consulting agreement by giving 90 days written notice.
+The agreement was extended for a period of two years ending December 31, 2016 at a monthly remuneration of CAD \$8,925.
+Either party may terminate the consulting agreement by giving 90 days written notice.
 In the event of termination without cause due to change in control brought out by sale, lease, merger or transfer, the Company is obligated to pay severance of 12 months fees at current rate at time of change in control.
 Effective February 1, 2015, the Company and director agreed to reduce the monthly remuneration by 10% to CAD 8,032.
-This reduction will continue until the completion of the next round of financing.
+This reduction continued until the completion of the next round of financing, which was completed in May 2015.

 Agreement with the Chief Executive Officer Greg Sullivan to pay compensation of CAD\$12,000 per month, with an annual 5% increase and a car allowance of CAD\$600 per month.
 The agreement expires on December 31, 2016.
 In the event of termination without cause, the Company is obligated to pay two times the then monthly compensation and by continuing the then benefits coverage for a period of 2 years.
 The monthly remuneration will increase with accomplishment of milestones.
 The agreement may be terminated with mutual consent or by the Chief Executive Officer giving three weeks' notice.
 Effective February 1, 2015, the Company and director agreed to reduce the monthly remuneration by 10% to CAD 12,502.
-This reduction will continue until the completion of the next round of financing.
+This reduction continued until the completion of the next round of financing, which was completed in May 2015.

 Effective October 1, 2014, SDI executed a renewal agreement with a company in which the Chief Operating Officer Dean Thrasher has an interest in, for a period which expires on December 31, 2017 for services rendered.
 The total consulting fees are estimated at CAD\$864,000 for the three year period.
 In the event of termination without cause due to change in control brought out by sale, lease, merger or transfer, the Company is obligated to pay severance of 18 months fees at current rate at time of change in control.
 SDI paid cash and expensed \$230,892 during the year ended November 30, 2014.
 The company may also accept common shares in lieu of cash.
 As of November 30, 2014, the company has not exercised its right to accept this compensation in shares.
-Effective February 1, 2015, the Company and director agreed to reduce the monthly remuneration by 10% to CAD 21,600.
-This reduction will continue until the completion of the next round of financing.
+Effective February 1, 2015, the Company and director agreed to reduce the monthly remuneration by 10% to CAD \$21,600.
+This reduction continued until the completion of the next round of financing, which was completed in May 2015.